learn-co-curriculum/prework-sandpack-lesson-demo/README.md

 ## Introduction

-Each example uses an iframe to embed a request to a github pages site [https://linda-seiter.github.io/prework-sandpack-app/](https://linda-seiter.github.io/prework-sandpack-app/).
+Each example uses an iframe to embed a request to [https://linda-seiter.github.io/prework-sandpack-app/](https://linda-seiter.github.io/prework-sandpack-app/).
 The question id is passed as an optional parameter.